isomerpages/nlb-biblioasia/_jan-to-mar-2013/Digging Bidadari’s Past: From Palace to First Muslim State Cemetery.md

  <div style="background-color: white;">Sultan Abu Bakar and Che’ Zubaidah Besar with their first-born, Mariam. <i>Courtesy of Dato’ Rahim Ramli.</i></div>

 When Sultan Abu Bakar’s title changed in 1885 from Maharaja of Johor to Sultan of Johor, Zubaidah left Singapore to stay in Johor and never left.
 She lived in a palace in Johor until 1930 and hardly appeared in public.
-Mad Lange’s Danish biographer described her as an “animated little lady, with white hair, blue eyes and aristocratic features”.[^18] Cecilia was the “bidadari” (from Persian word *widadari*, or beautiful nymph) who resided in the estate for a while.
+Mads Lange’s Danish biographer described her as an “animated little lady, with white hair, blue eyes and aristocratic features”.[^18] Cecilia was the “bidadari” (from Persian word *widadari*, or beautiful nymph) who resided in the estate for a while.
 The estate was then left vacant for some time.
 When the Municipal Commission wanted to acquire the land for a Christian cemetery in 1902, no one would have imagined that it would also be the first Muslim state cemetery and the first multireligious state cemetery in Singapore.

 It remains a mystery how Bidadari obtained its name.
 The name had already been in existence before Sultan Abu Bakar and his wife took up residence in the estate.
 Newspapers reported that there was a pool in Bidadari visited by beautiful nymphs.
 The pool was said to exist but closed down as part of measures to reduce mosquito breeding.
 Oral accounts mention a hill in the estate on which the palace of the Sultan of Johor stood.
 This was where the Upper Serangoon Technical School used to be.[^19] However, images of the Bidadari palace are rare compared to Sultan Abu Bakar’s other residences in Singapore such as the Tyersall or Woodneuk palaces.